Reflecting on 2023 and Embracing 2024: Metalama's Journey

 In October, we made the Metalama.Compiler open source and released the source code of Metalama.Framework under a source-available license.
 Earlier this year, we released Metalama.Extensions and Metalama.Patterns under an MIT license.

 While we’re unable to make Metalama entirely open-source due to the difficulty of sustaining a business model under such conditions, we firmly believe that if you invest in software, you should reap at least the same benefits as those offered by open-source projects.
-Therefore, you now have the ability to inspect every single commit we’ve ever made on Metalama, delve into Metalama’s source code with the debugger, and explore our management dashboards.
+Therefore, you now have the ability to inspect every single commit we’ve ever made on Metalama, step into Metalama’s source code with the debugger, and explore our management dashboards.

 2023 In Retrospective